latextemplates/generator-latex-template/README.md

   - See <https://github.com/yeoman/generator/releases> for changes in the generator.
 - When one encounters `Cannot find module 'yeoman-generator'`, please update the npm dependencies.
   That error ocurred when using version `4.13.0` and `5.4.2` was available.
+- In case of the error "Error: EACCES, permission denied '/root/.config/configstore/insight-yo.json'", one needs to execute `chmod g+rwx /root /root/.config /root/.config/configstore`
 - Check GitHub actions
   - Use [actionlint](https://github.com/rhysd/actionlint#readme)
   - Use [vs.code GitHub actions plugin](https://marketplace.visualstudio.com/items?itemName=cschleiden.vscode-github-actions)
+- When adding a new package:
+  1. execute `npx` with `--generatereitzig`
+  2. run `pdflatex`
+  3. run `.../generate-texlivefile.sh`
+  4. copy `Texlivefile` to the root of the source repository
+  5. adapt `Texlivefile` as required

 ### Useful snippets